chadcooper/sjc-arcuser/article.md

 gas, academia, and most recently, consulting on the State and Local government team with Geographic Information Services, Inc. (GISinc, http://www.gisinc.com).
-At work, he couldn't be happier spending the day writing Python, but is equally happy helping clients such as St.
-Johns County Utilities, get the most out of their data through the use of the Esri Platform.
+At work, he couldn't be happier spending the day writing Python and helping clients such as St. Johns County Utilities get the most out of their data through the use of the Esri Platform.
 At home, he enjoys hanging out with his gorgeous wife of 12 years and their three wonderful children.
 They enjoy hiking, fishing, and doing nothing on a